-- Peer-To-Peer network is a network in which all the computers are linked together with equal privilege and responsibilities for processing the data. - Peer-To-Peer network is useful for small environments, usually up to 10 computers. - Peer-To-Peer network has no dedicated server. - Special permissions are assigned to each computer for sharing the resources, but this can lead to a problem if the computer with the resource is down.
+- Peer-To-Peer network is a network in which all the computers are linked together with equal privilege and responsibilities for processing the data. - Peer-To-Peer network is useful for small environments, usually up to 10 computers.

 Advantages Of Peer-To-Peer Network: